 While some students may not love reading, others may have a stronger affinity for storytelling or even science magazines.

 Educators can improve Lexile scores via a structured approach by developing a strategy that leverages all three reading factors.

 Matching Lexile Bands and Books

 The first step in improving readability is to find the right books that match your students’ Lexile average.
 The Lexile score can be referenced across scholastic and leisure reading publishing portals, which helps educators find the right match.
-It is essential to mix it up and add a few challenging books to generate curiosity.
+Mixing it up and adding a few challenging books to generate curiosity is essential.

 1. Reading text aloud in class

 Reading aloud in class can help students improve their comprehension and understanding of the text.
 Asking students to draw the visual or scene depicted in the storybook or textbook also helps them understand concepts from a multisensory perspective.
 Reading aloud will also help develop confidence and fluency.